EnterpriseDB/barman/new_docs/user_guide/commands/barman/barman.inc.rst

     This is the syntax for the synopsis:

-    - Options between square brackets are optional;
+    * Options between square brackets are optional.
-    - Options between curly brackets represent a `choose one of set` operation;
+    * Options between curly brackets represent a choose one of set operation.
-    - Options with ``[ ... ]`` can be specified multiple times;
+    * Options with ``[ ... ]`` can be specified multiple times.
-    - Things written in uppercase represent a literal that should be given a value to.
+    * Things written in uppercase represent a literal that should be given a value to.

     We will use this same syntax when describing ``barman`` sub-commands in the following sections.